Care Team Care Team

 CARE Team

-The mission of the College’s Campus Assessment Response and Evaluation (CARE) Team is to serve as a behavioral intervention team in order to provide a proactive and supportive multi-disciplinary team approach to prevention, assessment, intervention, and management of situations that may impact the safety and well-being of individuals or the College community.
+The mission of the College’s Campus Assessment Response and Evaluation (CARE) Team is to serve as a behavioral intervention team to provide a proactive and supportive multi-disciplinary team approach to prevention, assessment, intervention, and management of situations that may impact the safety and well-being of individuals or the College community.

 Campus Members Responsibilities

-It is the responsibility of faculty, staff, and students to immediately report any situation that could possibly result in harm to anyone at the College.
+It is the responsibility of faculty, staff, and students to immediately report any situation that could result in harm to anyone at the College.
 These reports may be directed to the CARE Team or the Director of Safety and Security, depending on the nature of the concern.

 When there is an active or immediate risk of violence or harm to others you should call 911.